shashankx86/system-design-101/README.md

   <img src="images/grpc.jpg">
 </p>

-gRPC (Google Remote Procedure Call) is a framework for remote communication between distributed systems.
-It operates like a high-performance RPC system and follows these key steps:
+RPC (Remote Procedure Call) is called “**remote**” because it enables communications between remote services when services are deployed to different servers under microservice architecture.
+From the user’s point of view, it acts like a local function call.

+The diagram below illustrates the overall data flow for **gRPC**.

    - Client Request: The client initiates an RPC request.
 Unlike traditional REST, gRPC often uses a binary format, which is more efficient than JSON.